o-fl0w/stash-vr/README.md

 #### Favorites
 When the favorite-feature of HereSphere is first used Stash-VR will create a tag in Stash named according to `FAVORITE_TAG` (set in docker env., defaults to `FAVORITE`) and apply that tag to your scene.

-#### Rating
-To unset rating set it to half-star.
-Ratings set in HereSphere will be converted to its equivalent in Stash (4.5 stars => 90).

 ## Known issues/Missing features